awsdocs/amazon-rds-user-guide/doc_source/CHAP_Troubleshooting.md

 You use the `FreeableMemory` metric in Amazon CloudWatch to monitor the freeable memory\.
 For more information, see [Overview of monitoring metrics in Amazon RDS](MonitoringOverview.md)\.

-If your DB instance consistently runs low on freeable memory or uses swap space, you might need to scale up to a larger DB instance class\.
+If your DB instance consistently runs low on freeable memory or uses swap space, consider scaling up to a larger DB instance class\.
 For more information, see [DB instance classes](Concepts.DBInstanceClass.md)\.

 You can also change the memory settings\.
 For example, on RDS for MySQL, you might adjust the size of the `innodb_buffer_pool_size` parameter\.
 This parameter is set by default to 75 percent of physical memory\.
 For more MySQL troubleshooting tips, see [How can I troubleshoot low freeable memory in an Amazon RDS for MySQL database?](https://aws.amazon.com/premiumsupport/knowledge-center/low-freeable-memory-rds-mysql-mariadb/)